eldo-kuriakose/spark-lp-solver-app/README.md

     Demand        | 7500           | 15000            |                   |

-Expression for the above code is
+Expression for the above problem is

 * X1  +   0*X2 +     X3 + 0*X4 +(-1)S1 +  0*S2 +  0*S3 + 0*S4 = 7500